NixOS/rfcs/rfcs/0062-content-addressed-paths.md

   particular, the caching model needs some modifications (see [caching]);

-- We specify that only a sub-category of derivations can safely be marked as `contentAdressed`, but there's no way to enforce these restricitions;
+- We specify that only a sub-category of derivations can safely be marked as `contentAddressed`, but there's no way to enforce these restricitions;

 - This will probably be a breaking-change for some tooling since the output path that's stored in the `.drv` files doesn't correspond to the actual on-disk